davaya/openc2-jadn/jadn-v2.0.md

 >
 > Taken together, the isOrdered, isUnique, and isAssociative properties can be used to specify that the
 > collection of values in an instantiation of a JADN MultiplicityElement is one of six types.
 Because
-> association keys are unique, the combination of isUnique=false and isAssociation=true is invalid.
+> association keys are unique, the combination of isUnique=false and isAssociative=true is invalid.

 Table 4-2 shows the multiplicity type name used for each combination of MultiplicityElement properties.
-In applications each collection value is instantiated as a variable with the specified semantic effect.

 ###### Table 4-2: Multiplicity Types